telwoo/final-project/README.md

   - Algorithm used: sklearn.model_selection, R-Squared and Ordinary Leasing Square model to scale the features and split/train/import data

 ### Results of analysis
--what learned from machine learning model.
+- say what learned from machine learning model.
--what it leads us to believe
+- say what it leads us to believe

 ### Recommendation for future analysis
 - Fitting test data for ideal cuts and